-Peppers won't germinate at all at soil temperatures below 55 degrees Fahrenheit.
+Peppers won't germinate at all, or they'll germinate poorly, at soil temperatures below 55 degrees Fahrenheit.
 The plants won't flourish if the overnight lows go below 60 F and soil temperatures stay below 65 F, and they won't tolerate frost at all without protection.
 For most gardeners, this makes direct-seeding a long shot.
 Mature habaneros can take up to 110 days from transplant and must be started eight to 10 weeks before transplant, so direct seeding requires up to 180 days of suitably balmy weather.

-Unless you know for certain that gardeners in your area routinely grow habaneros or other peppers from seed, assume that you'll need to start yours from transplants.
+Unless you know for certain that gardeners in your area routinely grow habaneros or other peppers from direct-seeding them in the garden, assume that you'll need to start yours indoors from seed or from transplants.